How HR Should View Workplace Culture to Drive Business Performance

 The Problem with Many Corporate Cultures

-A recent Gartner study found that 69% of HR leaders believe their organizations lack the culture needed to support future performance.
-Most employees were unclear on the desired culture, did not believe in the current culture, and observed behaviors inconsistent with organizational values.
-The takeaway: cultural misalignment remains widespread, and opportunity abounds.
+A recent Gartner study found that 69% of HR leaders believe their organizations lack the culture needed to support future business performance.
+Employees frequently reported being unclear about the desired culture, questioning whether leaders truly modeled it, and observing behaviors that contradicted stated values.

 Why Workplace Culture Matters